 How do I know if have gum disease?

-Gum disease ( gingivitis) will usually show itself as swollen red gums that bleed when brush or floss.
+Gum disease ( gingivitis) will usually show itself as swollen red gums that bleed when brushed or flossed.
 Many people get the first sign when their gums bleed while brushing.
 It is important that you clean regularly and firmly in order to fight the condition.

 Why is brushing important?

-Plaque is the sticky substance which starts to form when you skip brushing.
+Plaque is a sticky substance that starts to form when you skip brushing.
 If the plaque isn’t removed, It continues to build up, nourished by the food debris and causing cavity and gum disease.

 Which type of toothbrush should I use?

 Some people find it difficult to hold a toothbrush due to physical disability.
-There are now toothbrushes available which have large handles and angled heads to make them easier to use.
+There are now toothbrushes available that have large handles and angled heads to make them easier to use.

 How do electric toothbrushes work?